cannicj/Digital-Tools/README.md

     │   └── packages.sty			<- big file with all packages
     ├── src
-    │   ├── data				<- all functions (.py) to downoad the data │   ├── features			<- all functions (.py) to build the features │   ├── models				<- all functions (.py) to run the models │   └── visualizations				<- all functions (.py) to visualize the results and for the playground ├── .gitignore				<- gitignore file with files to ignore
+    │   ├── data				<- all functions (.py) to downoad the data │   ├── models				<- all functions (.py) to run the models │   └── visualizations				<- all functions (.py) to visualize the results and for the playground ├── .gitignore				<- gitignore file with files to ignore